 Why should we think about more than one solution?

 This was a delightful way to exercise my creative muscles.
 Whether these ideas are feasible or not is the next step—but just listing them out already has advantages:

-- It revealed that it is possible to create different types of experiences during this presentation: pleasurable, memorable, engaging, healthy, multi-modal, asynchronous (not limited to a specific time slot and my availability), and easy to follow up on.
+This experience revealed that it's possible to create different types of experiences during this presentation: pleasurable, memorable, engaging, healthy, multi-modal, asynchronous (not limited to a specific time slot and my availability), and easy to follow up on.

-- It also made it clear that for different audiences, I want different outcomes, and my presentation style to each set of the audience should be guided by the outcomes I want.
+Brainstorming more than one solution also made it clear that for different audiences, I want different outcomes.
+My presentation style to each set of the audience should be guided by the outcomes I want.

-Connecting unrelated ideas is a core technique for channeling our creativity.
+Connecting unrelated ideas is a core technique for channeling your creativity.